 It all began with piracy

 The arrival of the Romans in northwest Europe at the beginning of the era, with the Rhine as frontier, was the starting signal for five centuries of widespread piracy.
 Piracy that not only affected the coasts of Britannia and Gaul.
 It stirred things up even as far as the coasts of the Mediterranean and the Black Sea.
-The heartland of these pirates was the coastal area north of the Rhine in the Netherlands up to the Elbe in Germany including parts of the adjacent interior.
+The heartland of these pirates was the coastal area north of the Rhine in the Netherlands up to the Elbe in Germany, including parts of the adjacent interior.
 A dangerous coast that even sheltered notorious capers until the late fourteenth century.
-And, out of this long-standing pirating tradition evolved a common culture with a common language, comprising the southern coast of the North Sea ánd both sides of the English Channel.
-In fact, it is upon this buccaneer-culture the West was partly founded and that started to flourish over the course of the fifth century, after the collapse of the Roman Empire in the region.
-In this post we try to tell this complex story of the Late Antiquity.
-A story that is almost forgotten.
+Out of this long-standing pirating tradition evolved a common culture with a common language, encompassing the southern coast of the North Sea ánd both sides of the English Channel.
+In fact, it is this buccaneer-culture on which western culture was partly founded.
+A culture that started to flourish over the course of the fifth century, after the collapse of the Roman Empire in the region.
+In this post we will try to tell this complex story of the Late Antiquity.
+A story that is almost never being told.

-After reading this post you understand too why in the psyche of the West names of freebooters and mateys like Black Beard, Pisselingh, Jack Sparrow, Diederik van Sonoy, John Crabbe, Magister Wigbold, Rock Brasiliano, Captain Hook, Klaus Störtebeker, Michiel de Ruyter, Zwarte Rolf, Francis Drake, the Flying Dutchman, Captain Kidd, Greate Pier, Godeke Michels, William II de La Marck, Black Bart, Davy Jones, Piet Hein, Lancelot Blackburne, Lorencillo, Long John Silver, Claes Compaen and many, many more, have a special place.
+And, of course, after reading this post you understand too why in the psyche of the West names of freebooters and mateys like Black Beard, Jack Sparrow, Captain Hook, Klaus Störtebeker, Michiel de Ruyter, Zwarte Rolf, Dolhain, Francis Drake, Rock Brasiliano, the Flying Dutchman, Captain Kidd, Greate Pier, Godeke Michels, Black Bart, Davy Jones, Piet Hein and Long John Silver have a special place.

 1 - Arrival of the Romans